ryantusi/ryantusi/README.md

 <img width="100%" align="center" src="banner.gif" />

-<h5 align="center">👨‍💻 Hello there!
+<h5>👨‍💻 Hello there!
 I'm a software engineering enthusiast on a journey to merge innovation with creativity.
 As a versatile student developer, I'm driven by a passion for crafting remarkable digital experiences and diving into the realms of Artificial Intelligence and Machine Learning 🚀.</h5>

 <h5>🎨 Beyond coding, I thrive in design realms, sculpting graphics that breathe life into ideas.
 As a team leader, I orchestrate harmony among diverse talents, channeling collaborative spirits towards successful project horizons.</h5>